tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 </HighlightBox>

 If still undecided, you then have a **fork**, or two competing truths.
 The order of blocks continues on **two different paths**; the chain of blocks splits up into two strands.
 As further blocks are added to each side of the fork, the two chains can both continue building their respective chain.
 Nodes re-evaluate each chain for length and complexity and potentially decide which side of the fork to keep working with.
 Each blockchain protocol provides a mechanism to eventually choose a single branch of the fork.
-Forks are introduced as a **_mean to reach consensus even when the community is not of the same opinion_**.
+Forks are introduced as a **_mean to reach consensus even when the community does not agree_**.
 In the end, eventual consensus is reached and with it also **consistency** across the states each node has.

 ![Example of a fork](/onboarding/1-introduction-blockchain/images/blockchain-forking.png)